menu_open

 Project Type

-Completed at USC in a Designing for User Experience class.
-The product idea originated from one member in my group.
-All of us actively contributed to shaping the app's purpose and participated in its development.
+Completed at USC in a Designing for User Experience course.
+The product idea originated from Luc, a member in my group.
+All of us actively contributed to researching the problem space, and shaping the app's purpose & development.

 Issues Arise At Touristy Spots...